-One literary scholarship derived from a bequest from the Dr Henry Hutchinson-Stewart Trust are open to Queen's students meeting the criteria below.
+One literary scholarship derived from a bequest from the Dr Henry Hutchinson-Stewart Trust is open to Queen's students meeting the criteria below.
 Students who will be eligible for automatic consideration for the scholarship are those who:

-- (a) Have obtained a Single, Major or Joint Honours undergraduate degree in English; - (b) Have been offered a place on an MA in English at Queen's.
+- (a) Have obtained a Single, Major or Joint Honours undergraduate degree in English; - (b) Have applied through the QUB portal for any of the three MA pathways in English (Creative Writing, Literary Studies, Poetry) by the deadline stated on the School website.
+No late applications will be considered.